Abduliraqi/webexcc-usecases/_pages/AgentHandover.md

 ## Overview of the Use Case:

-This Use Case is an Example how to escalate from a digital Interaction to an Agent.
+This Use Case is an Example how to escalate from a digital Interaction to an Agent using WhatsApp as a Channel.